agupta499/Shoppers-Den-Casestudy-Arpit/README.md

-# Tech Training Case-study by Arpit Gupta
+# Shoppers Den Case-study for Tech Training by Arpit Gupta

 ### In Repository:
 * "shoppersdendb" is database file (to be imported on PGAdmin)